 If you file a lawsuit against someone, then you are considered the plaintiff in the case.
 The person that you filed the lawsuit against would be considered the defendant.
 A jury is tasked with listening to the plaintiff’s case and deciding if they believe the plaintiff’s version of the story.

 As a plaintiff, you have the burden of proof to convince the jury of your version of events to hold the defendant responsible for your injuries.
 In a personal injury case, you must prove your claim by a preponderance of the evidence.
 This will require presenting evidence in the form of witnesses, documents, video, or other evidence to prove your case to a jury by a preponderance of the evidence.

 The Burden of Proof as a Defendant

 A defendant in a personal injury lawsuit typically doesn’t have a burden of proof.
 A defendant in a case will have the opportunity to question any witnesses that testify for the plaintiff.
 A defendant can also put on their own case by calling witnesses to try to refute the plaintiff’s case.
 But they don’t have to do either of these things.

 A defendant’s main task is to provide enough doubt about the plaintiff’s case to get a jury to find the plaintiff did not meet their required burden of proof.
-If you have questions about how the burden of proof will apply to your case, then call us at William G. Kolodner Personal Injury Lawyers so we can help!
+If you have questions about how the burden of proof will apply to your case, then call us at WGK Personal Injury Lawyers so we can help!

 Contact Us for a Free Consultation Today

 If you have been injured in an accident, then it is important to speak to an experienced personal injury attorney right away.
-At William G. Kolodner Personal Injury Lawyers, we are proud to offer free consultations to all prospective clients who have questions.
+At WGK Personal Injury Lawyers, we are proud to offer free consultations to all prospective clients who have questions.